anuragind003/Story_Generation/README.md

-# AI Story Pipeline
+# Story Generation

-The **AI Story Pipeline** is a tool for generating episodic stories powered by AI.
+The **Story Generation** is a tool for generating episodic stories powered by AI.
 It allows users to create story plans, generate episodes, and manage characters and plot points with continuous context across episodes.

 ## Features